The

 Religion gives a person identity and relationship.

-Religion deals with answers to identity-forming questions:
+Religion deals with answers to identity-forming

 Selfhood - "Who am I?"
 "Where did I come from?"